April Fools' Day: Pranks

-One common prank is to carefully remove the cream from an Oreo, then replacing it with white toothpaste, and there are many similar pranks that replace an object (usually food) with another object that looks like the object but tastes different such as replacing sugar with salt or vanilla frosting with sour cream.
-As well as people playing pranks on one another on April Fools' Day, elaborate pranks have appeared on radio and television stations, newspapers, and websites, and have been performed by large corporations.
+Elaborate pranks have appeared on radio and television stations, newspapers, and websites, and have been performed by large corporations.
 In one famous prank in 1957, the BBC broadcast a film in their Panorama current affairs series purporting to show Swiss farmers picking freshly-grown spaghetti, in what they called the Swiss spaghetti harvest.
 The BBC was soon flooded with requests to purchase a spaghetti plant, forcing them to declare the film a hoax on the news the next day.

-With the advent of the Internet and readily available global news services, April Fools' pranks can catch and embarrass a wider audience than ever before.
+With the advent of the Internet and readily available global news services, April Fools' pranks are now viewed globally, practiced on social media platforms such as YouTube.

 Comparable prank days

 28 December

 28 December, the equivalent day in Spain and Hispanic America, is also the Christian day of celebration of the Day of the Holy Innocents.
 The Christian celebration is a religious holiday in its own right, but the tradition of pranks is not, though the latter is observed yearly.
 In some regions of Hispanic America, after a prank is played, the cry is made, "Inocente palomita que te dejaste engañar" ("You innocent little dove that let yourself be fooled!"; not to be confused with another meaning of palomita, which means "popcorn" in some dialects).

 In Argentina, the prankster says, "¡Que la inocencia te valga!" which roughly translates as advice to not be as gullible as the victim of the prank.
 In Spain, it is common to say just "¡Inocente!" (which in Spanish can mean "innocent" or "gullible").

-In Colombia, the term is used as "Pásala por Inocentes", which roughly means: "Let it go; today it's Innocent's Day."
+In Colombia, the phrase used is "Pásala por Inocentes", which means: "Let it go, today is the Day of the Innocent."

 In Belgium, this day is also known as the "Day of the Innocent Children" or "Day of the Stupid Children".
 It used to be a day where parents, grandparents, and teachers would fool the children in some way.
 But the celebration of this day has died out in favour of April Fools' Day.

 Nevertheless, on the Spanish island of Menorca, Dia d'enganyar ("Fooling day") is celebrated on 1 April because Menorca was a British possession during part of the 18th century.
 In Brazil, the "Dia da mentira" ("Day of the lie") is also celebrated on 1 April due to Portuguese influence.